sumeet1104/PokemonApp/README.md

 ## Basic React App using Context API, Hooks and Redux

+## KEY FEATURES

+- handle local state with useState
+- building a global state with the Context API
+- rewrite and replace useState with useReducer
+- do side-effects within useEffect.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts